asinha-osyops/ops-ui/docs/roadmap/backlog.md

 - **Slug**: `graph-merge-migration`
 - **Added**: 2026-04-06
-- **Status**: rfc:graph-merge-migration
+- **Status**: implemented

 Migrate the main SOP graph (Graph A) to the Graph Merge design combining the best of Graph A and Graph B.

 **Context**:

-- Migration guide at `docs/roadmap/m1/graph-merge-migration.md`
+- RFC at `docs/roadmap/m1/graph-merge-migration.md`
-- Reference implementation at `components/sop-graph-merge/`
+- Implemented at `components/sop/graph/` (promoted from `sop-graph-merge/`)
-- Covers node architecture, styling, sizing, interaction model, edge style, layout changes
+- Analysis graph migrated to `components/analysis/AnalysisGraphNew.tsx`
+- Legacy files pending deletion once parity confirmed

 ---